dotopstory/VentureOnline/README.md

 # VentureOnline
 A 2D multiplayer RPG game written using JavaScript/NodeJS.<br>
-Current Testing Server: <a href="https://venture-online.herokuapp.com/">Testing Server</a>
+Current Testing ServerS: <a href="https://venture-online.herokuapp.com/">Seattle, USA</a> or <a href="http://venture-online.ap-southeast-2.elasticbeanstalk.com/">Sydney, AUS</a>